 The link between a distributor and a GSP Group is removed from the system.
 This event will occur, for example, when an assignment is entered in error.

+DPM Data Available

+A file of aggregated disconnected annual consumption data becomes available from a non-half hourly aggregator system.

 GSP Correction Scaling Factors Deleted